• Skip to primary navigation

 This will only take a few minutes as the steak is very thin.

-The length of time you will need to fry the rolls depends on a number of factors.
+The time you will need to fry the rolls depends on various factors.
 See the FAQ section below for a guide.

 Steak roulade with mushroon stuffing on a plate with vegtables, with gravy being poured from a jug.